2 Steps to Activate Your Service

 Select the Wi-Fi network that your Ting Sensor will connect to.

-If you don't see your network, it may be not meet requirements, or you may not have an adequate Wi-Fi signal.
+If you don't see your network, it may be not meet requirements (2.4 Ghz), or you may not have an adequate Wi-Fi signal in that location of your home.

 G - Authenticate to Your Wi-Fi Network

-Enter your network password.
-This is only required once, to authentic Ting to your Wi-Fi network.
+If prompted, enter your network password.
+This is only required once, to join Ting to your Wi-Fi network.

 You will receive “Incorrect Wi-Fi Password” message if the password is wrong.
 Ensure you've selected the right network, and enter the password again.

-If you do MAC filtering on your router and have not added Ting to that whitelist, you will receive the same error.
-Note, the MAC address is on the outside of your Ting box.
+If you perform MAC filtering on your router and have not added Ting to that whitelist, you will receive the same error.
+Note, the MAC address is on the outside of your Ting box should you need to add it to your router/network whitelist (allowed devices).

 H - Configuring Sensor